emil-perhinschi/zug-tap/README.md

 ## SYNOPSIS

-zug-tap can be used either in a `unitest` block or using separate test files.
+zug-tap can be used either in an `unitest` block or using separate test files.

 ### using builtin "proved"
 build "proved" with